IBM-Swift/generator-swiftserver/refresh/templates/common/README.scaffold.md

 The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Watson Conversation client in the boilerplate code.

 More information about the Watson Conversation can be found in the [README](https://github.com/watson-developer-cloud/swift-sdk#conversation)
 <%   } -%>
+<%   if (pushnotifications) { -%>
+#### Push Notifications
+This application uses the [Bluemix Push notifications package](https://github.com/ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift), which is a Swift server-side SDK for sending push notifications via the Bluemix Push Notifications services.

+Boilerplate code for creating a client object for the Push Notifications API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Push Notifications client in the boilerplate code.
+<%   } -%>
 <%   if (autoscale) { -%>
 #### Auto-scaling